“This post may contain affiliate links. Please read my disclosure for more info.

 The idea of $5 Meal plan is to save time and money, and the recipes follow suit.
 They all range from 5-20 minutes of prep time, and 0-20 minutes of cook time.

 Anything I’ve made so far, has been ready to eat in under 30 minutes.
-For us, having a healthy meal that everyone likes on the table that quick has been a big improvement.
+For us, having cheap, healthy meals that don’t require a lot of work has been a big improvement.

 The recipes are measured for 4 servings, so depending on the size of your family, you can adjust it, or plan for some leftovers.